complete-dope/complete-dope.github.io/_posts/2025-07-18-Learning-GO.md

 The whole file needs to become a package and to make it whole a package we wrap that up in `package main` and this makes the whole code as a single package that is then converted to binary

+We create package to help us import those in other files and the importing helps in code seperation, else we would have to write the whole code in a single main.go file..

 ### Imports
 The internal imports are done using: